rpatters1/finalehacks/README.md

 impossible), and very easy to reproduce it in certain specific documents (requiring just two clicks followed by the delete key).
 Basically, if you're not seeing it, you probably won't, and if you are, you're probably swearing.

+### 1.1

+Addresses a longstanding problem with modeless plugin windows grabbing focus from the document window after a modal dialog popup.
+If you make much use of modeless plugin dialogs, you will have been swearing at them for a long, long time.